P4RS1V4L/Kubernetes/README.md

 ### StatefulSet
-Component designed for MySQL, MongoDB, ElasticSearch, other databases.
+Component designed for MySQL, MongoDB, ElasticSearch, other databases (stateful applications).

-## DEPLOYMENT = for stateLESS Apps
+#### DEPLOYMENT = for stateLESS Apps
-## StatefulSet = for stateFUL Apps or Databases.
+#### StatefulSet = for stateFUL Apps or Databases.

+Deployment vs StatefulSet

 DB are often hosted outside of Kubernetes.
 # SUMMARY:
 Pod - abstraction of containers